Chat and Conversational English Practice on Skype

 What do we do in the sessions?

-First and foremost - Sessions and topics can be requested by forum and community members.
+First and foremost - Sessions and topics can be requested by forum members.

-Hopefully we discuss the session and this gives everyone the chance to speak English freely.
+Sometimes we discuss the week's sessions and this gives everyone the chance to speak English freely.
 Common topics of conversation are: introductions, current events, food, books, movies, sports, hobbies, art, music, education, family, holidays, travel, and the weather (Lynne is British after all).

 What should you do in the sessions?